 - Inside business.
 “Companies are increasingly recognizing how storytelling affects their bottom line,” said Nossel.
 “For example, one of my clients is Craig Kostelic, who’s one of the chief business officers at Condé Nast publishing.
 Craig, who used to be in charge of the food innovation group, has been given three other publications, so he now has four separate brands to bring together.
 He has to be able to sell this combined brand, which is now called a lifestyle brand, to the companies that advertise in Condé Nast publications.
 He has to be able to come up with a new story about what the merger of these brands means.
 The more able he is to come up with a narrative that connects the dots of these different brands, the more people are going to be convinced that he has something coherent.”

-The bottom line is that it’s scientifically proven that we will learn better if someone’s words have meaning and emotion.
+The bottom line: it’s scientifically proven that we will learn better if someone’s words have meaning and emotion.
 According to Annie Murphy Hall, the author of Brilliant: The New Science of Smart, the neurons in our brain that fire when we are listening to a story are the same ones that would be firing if we were actually living that story ourselves.
-Missouri high school student Madison Busby’s award-winning storytelling performance about Gerald the dancing giraffe was both humorous and joyful.
-Tell a strong, emotional story and you’ll light up our brains.
+Tell a strong, personal story and you’ll light up your audience’s brains.

 How do you feel about this idea of "true connection?"
 Do you think that you're able to connect deeply with friends and family through texting and social media or have those links become more superficial?
 Is it simply that the definition of "connection" is changing with new and engaging technology?